-134 3.
-Methodology
+3 Methodology

 In this work, an automatic EWS is proposed.
-This system is composed of several elements 135 as shown in Figure 2.
-All these components are orchestrated by a Python script that is the 136 responsible of gather and transform the data properly in order to feed the models used in 137 138 the system.
-First of all, the rainfall forecast performed with the Weather Research and 139 Forecasting model is provided by the weather agency (MeteoGalicia).
+This system is composed of several elements as shown in Fig. 2.
+All these components are orchestrated by a Python script that is responsible for gathering and transforming the data properly in order to feed the models used in the system.
+First of all, the rainfall forecast performed with the Weather Research and Forecasting model is provided by the weather agency (MeteoGalicia).
 Details are provided in next section.
-Forecasted data are automatically downloaded and the rainfall 140 relative to each sub-basin is extracted to fed the hydrological model HEC-HMS.
-When 141 the catchment outflow obtained with HEC-HMS surpasses the 90th percentile of historical 142 data, it is considered as a possible extreme event and the following steps will be applied.
-143 144 In that case, this outflow will be used as inlet condition for the hydraulic simulation using 145 the model Iber to provide flood maps with water depths and velocities at certain risk areas 146 (the city of Lugo in this particular case).
-Data provided by Iber are processed for hazard 147 evaluation.
+Forecasted data are automatically downloaded, and the rainfall relative to each sub-basin is extracted to feed the hydrological model HEC-HMS.
+When the catchment outflow obtained with HEC-HMS surpasses the 90th percentile of historical data, it is considered a possible extreme event and the following steps will be applied.
+This outflow will be used as the inlet condition for the hydraulic simulation using the model Iber to provide flood maps with water depths and velocities at certain risk areas (the city of Lugo in this particular case).
+Data provided by Iber are processed for hazard evaluation.
 At this stage the system checks if there is a risk condition in the areas accessible by pedestrians.
-These areas are user defined and can be changed depending on 148 149 seasonal events.
-In order to emit a warning alert, the criteria of Cox et al. (2010) are used 150 to define safety limits for children since they are the most vulnerable population group.
-151 Following this criterion, a warning will be emitted if there is a zone where any of the 152 following thresholds are surpassed: the water depth (h) is higher than 0.5 m, the magnitude of water velocity (v) is higher than 0.2 ms-1 or the product $(h \cdot v)$ excess 0.4 ms-1 153 .
-This warning is sent in form of report to a decision maker, so an expert can validate the 154 155 resulting data and discard false positives.
+These areas are user defined and can be changed depending on seasonal events.
+In order to emit a warning alert, the criteria of Cox et al. (2010) are used to define safety limits for children since they are the most vulnerable population group.
+Following this criterion, a warning will be emitted if there is a zone where any of the following thresholds are surpassed: the water depth (h) is higher than 0.5 m, the magnitude of water velocity (v) is higher than 0.2 ms-1 or the product ( $h \times v$ ) in excess of 0.4 m s-1.
+This warning is sent in the form of report to a decision maker so an expert can validate the resulting data and discard false positives.

-The details of the components of the EWS, the data sources, and the calibration processesare described in the following sections.
+The details of the components of the EWS, the data sources and the calibration processes are described in the following sections.